Lisbon food tour – local dishes and street food in Portugal

 Alfama: Where Tradition Lives and Breathes

-Lisbon’s oldest neighborhood cascades down steep hillsides toward the river in a maze of narrow alleyways, laundry lines, and doorways that emit the smell of grilled sardines and woodsmoke.
-Alfama resisted the 1755 earthquake that flattened most of the city, and its medieval street grid has preserved a way of life, and a way of eating, that feels genuinely ancient.
+Lisbon’s oldest neighborhood cascades down steep hillsides toward the river in a maze of narrow alleyways, laundry lines, and doorways leaking the smell of grilled sardines and woodsmoke.
+Alfama survived the 1755 earthquake that flattened most of the city, and its medieval street grid has preserved a way of life — and a way of eating — that feels genuinely old.
 This is the neighborhood for t

 Book a Food Tour in Lisbon